tektoncd/pipeline/docs/pipeline-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Deprecated.
-This field will be removed in a future release.
-Periodic probe of container liveness.
+<p>Periodic probe of container liveness.
 Step will be restarted if the probe fails.
 Cannot be updated.
 More info: <a href="https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes">https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes</a></p>
+<p>Deprecated: This field will be removed in a future release.</p>
 </td>
 </tr>
 <tr>